Soul hunger often begins as a quiet, persistent feeling that something in your life needs to shift.

 1. You are beginning to realize that all the material things and ways that you are trying to fill yourself up don’t satisfy you.
 You feel like something may be missing in your life.

 2. You have a deep desire to make a difference and be of service to something greater than yourself.
-This isn’t just about career; it’s about feeling called to contribute something meaningful beyond your personal world.
+This isn’t just about a career; it’s about feeling called to contribute something meaningful beyond your personal world.

 3. You have a feeling that something needs to be expressed through you.
 It’s an inner urge that stems from deep within you.
 This may feel like you’re seeking something, but you don’t know what that is.

 4. You realize that while your roles are important, you do not want to be defined by them.
-You may ask, “Who am I” and seek more profound meaning and purpose.
+You may ask, “Who am I?” and seek more profound meaning and purpose.

 5. You long for authentic relationships where you can share your emerging sense of self with like-minded people.
 Surface-level connections no longer satisfy the deeper part of you that’s awakening.